GPS for waterfall: 34.75472, -83.30871

 Parking: Going west on Highway 76, turn left onto Damascus Church Road.
 Go right at the intersection at Chattooga Belle Farms, staying on Damascus Church Road.
 At the stop sign, make a right.
 Drive for approximately .8 mile, and park in front of the gate to the old logging road.
 There is a church just ahead on the left, so you know if you’ve reached the church, you’ve gone too far.
 Parking GPS is 34.74179, -83.29897.
 This is the same parking and trailhead for Sid’s Falls and Sparkle Falls.

 Hike: This hike follows the trail to Sid’s Falls until the last tenth of a mile or so.
 Follow the logging road, through the fields, and then into the woods on the narrow trail.
 At around 34.75495, -83.30764, the trail makes a right and begins the steep descent down to Sid’s.
-At around 34.75558, -83.30840, leave the trail for Sid’s and head left.
-The last time I was here, I left a flag on a tree at the point where you leave the trail, but don’t rely on that, as it may not be there anymore.
+At around 34.75553, -83.30837, leave the trail for Sid’s and head left (it’s an obvious path).
 From the point you leave the trail, it is a steep descent and bushwhack down to Maxie Duke Falls.
-You simply have to find your best way.
-It is roughly a tenth of a mile down to Maxie Duke Falls.
-Experience with map reading and off-trail hiking are highly recommended for anyone visiting this waterfall.
-The hike to both Sid’s and Maxie Duke Falls is approximately 3.2 miles round trip.